ProTubeVR/ForceTubeVR-Unreal-Engine-Plugin/readme.txt

 To call these functions, you need to include "ForceTubeVRFunctions.h" before.
 You don't have to instantiate UForceTubeVRFunctions, because all these functions are static.
 Don't forget to turn on your bluetooth with a paired ForceTubeVR before any test.

+InitAsync is the first function you need to call in order to work with the ForceTube.

 Fonctions: